PREVIOUS: Truebill vs. Trim

 4. You can now buy a half of a share or some other fraction of you favorite stocks like Apple or Amazon or Netflix.

-5. Best of all, when you open a new Robinhood account and fund it with just $10 you will instantly receive FREE money in your Robinhood account for you to pick your own share of stock from a list (valued at $5 to $200).
+5. Best of all, when you open a new Robinhood account and fund it with just $10 you receive a FREE stock in your Robinhood account (valued at $5 to $200).

-With these innovations in investing (especially being commission free and their referral program), Robinhood has quickly become the fastest-growing brokerage service in the United States.
+With these innovations in investing (especially being commission-less and their referral program), Robinhood has quickly become the fastest-growing brokerage service in the United States.

 But we’re here to answer your questions about the overall safety of Robinhood.
 Is Robinhood legit?
 Is the Robinhood app safe?